andrewpfunk/serverless-tutorial/README.md

   - Remember that it may take a few seconds for committed changes to "go live".
   - When editing JavaScript, you may need to force reload the page to see the latest changes.

-## Part 2
+## Part 2 - Netlify

 deploy site as-is to netlify

-## Part 3
+## Part 3 - Couchbase

 set up couchbase and add serverless functions

 ## Part 4 - Local development

-One of the goals of this tutorial is to show how you can do everything in a web browser.
-But you will eventually want to do local development on your computer.
+This tutorial has shown that it is possible to develop a full-stack web app using only a web browser.
+Eventually you will want to do local development on your computer.
 Here are the basic steps.

 - If necessary, install git: https://github.com/git-guides/install-git